oroinc/documentation/cloud/maintenance/basic-use.rst

 .. note:: Be aware that only those consumers that ran before the upgrade will run afterward.

 Sometimes you may require to perform schema update operations.
-To do this, use the `app:schema:update` command:
+To do this, use the `orocloud-cli app:schema:update` command:

 .. code-block:: none